 Luke Malaba, Zimbabwe's Chief Justice

-All Supreme Court judges were cited as respondents in that case, disqualifying them from hearing Malaba’s appeal and creating what lawyers described as a constitutional crisis.
+However, all Supreme Court judges were cited as respondents in the first case against the extension of terms, with legal experts saying this disqualifies them from hearing Malaba’s appeal and creating what they described as a constitutional crisis.

 Ginimbi’s business empire: A dodgy, ghostly enterprise